nirmaldalmia/information-retrieval/README.md

 File Name | Description
 --- | ---
 WebLinks.py | Basic program to connect to a webpage, fetch all the links associated with it and print it in the console.
+LinksCrawler.py | Fetches the links on a page, adds them to a queue, visits them one by one and adds to a visited list.
+This process is looped until the queue is empty